discos/doc/developer/workflow/integration.rst

 *****************

-Integrate the component in Nuraghe
+Integrate the component in DISCOS
 ==================================
 Write the integration tests (subsytems communication), ...